 If the stealth roll is failed, the character's presence will automatically be detected.
-If the roll succeeds, the character can only be detected if the opposing party succeeds at a detection roll (see above).
+If the roll succeeds, the character can only be detected if the opposing party succeeds at a detection roll (see below).

-Nymphs never need to make stealth rolls when in their natural environment : forests for Dryads, mountains and caverns for Oreads, swamps and marshes for Heleads, valleys, hills and fields for Napaea etc. This ability can only work if the Nymph is unencumbered (ie her Encumbrance total is 10).
+Nymphs never need to make stealth rolls when in their natural environment : forests for Dryads, mountains and caverns for Oreads, swamps and marshes for Heleads, valleys, hills and fields for Napaea etc. This special ability can only work if the Nymph is completely unencumbered.